17 Rules Of Battle For Survival In The Entertainment Industry

 14. Back-Up Copies

-Whenever sending any document (e.g., letter), make copies of the document with your signature and date.
+Whenever sending any document, make copies of the document.

-Whenever submitting projects, make sure you have a cover letter which specifically states that you are submitting the project with the expectation that if they are interested in exploiting all or any portion of the project they will negotiate with you in good faith the deal points of compensation and credit.
+ALWAYS get an invitation to submit your intellectual property to third parties.
+Make sure to confirm that the submission was requested in the cover letter.
+(The cover letter might also confirm that you are submitting the project with the expectation that if they are interested in exploiting all of any portion of the project that they will negotiate with you in good faith for compensation and credit, or words to that effect.)

-17. Start With The Assumption People Will Steal
+17. Start With the Assumption That People Will Steal If Your Project is Commercially Viable